HHS's Federal Action Plan for Drug Importation, 2019

 Until July 2019, every head of Health and Human Services and the FDA since 2003 has refused to certify the safety of drug importation.
 Many—including Alex Azar, former FDA Commissioner and Trump appointee Scott Gottlieb, and his four immediate predecessors—have explicitly criticized these proposals as unsafe, unimplementable, and unlikely to save money.

-HHS and FDA hasn't implemented its proposals yet so there's no way to evaluate whether they save money or keep patients safe.
+HHS and FDA haven't implemented their proposals yet so there's no way to evaluate whether they save money or keep patients safe.
 However previous programs in Maine, Illinois, and Minnesota all shut down because they didn't save the money promised.
 They all had safety lapses as well.

 September 24, 2020 - HHS published final rule for Canadian drug importation, as well as RFPs for personal importation waivers and and reimportation of insulin, and guidance for manufacturers who may choose to reimport their own drugs.
 (Links to those documents below, in Planning Documents.)